-If you’d be the first to go to university in your family, you won’t be as clued up as the guys who have parents, brothers and sisters who’ve all done it.
+If nobody in your family has been to university before, you won’t be as clued up as the guys who have parents, brothers and sisters who’ve all done it.
 And if you haven’t thought about what’s next or what university could do for you, how are you supposed to know whether it’s part of your future?

 That’s where we come in.
 We’re here to help you get the information you need, to make the choice that’s right for you.